John-DataExpert/Conversion-of-Scanned-PDF-Document-to-Excel/README.md

 I performed a detailed data conversion and cleaning process, transforming the unusable PDF into a valuable data asset.

 1.  **Manual Data Extraction:** Due to poor OCR results, I conducted a meticulous manual transcription of the data to ensure the highest level of accuracy.
 2.  **Data Structuring & Cleaning:** I organized the raw data into a logical structure (Name, Account, Bank, etc.) and performed extensive cleaning.
-This included standardizing name formats (e.g., "Last, First"), cleaning numeric fields, and separating notes from core data.
 3.  **Data Validation & Flagging:** I created a "VerificationNeeded" column to flag entries with issues like missing phone numbers, failed account verifications noted in the source, or ambiguous remarks.
 This made the review process for the client highly efficient.
 4.  **Professional Formatting:** The final Excel sheet was professionally formatted with filters, frozen panes, and clear headings for easy navigation and use.

-`[Insert image placeholder: visuals/final_excel_sheet.png - A caption could read: "The final structured Excel sheet with a 'VerificationNeeded' column for efficient review."]`
+`[Insert image placeholder: visuals/[final_excel_sheet.png](https://github.com/John-DataExpert/Conversion-of-Scanned-PDF-Document-to-Excel/blob/main/screenshot.PNG) - A caption could read: "The final structured Excel sheet with a 'VerificationNeeded' column for efficient review."]`

 ---